 - Q What are some risk factors for acute stress disorder?

-- Q What are some unhealthy ways women deal with stress?
+- Q What are the three categories of stress?